rajeshappi123/blog-demo-projects/_posts/2020-04-27-spring-rest-azure-ad-oauth-p2.markdown

 1. Create custom `ResourceServerConfig` class which extends `ResourceServerConfigurerAdapter` and is annotated with `@Configuration`.

-2. Enable resource server by adding `@EnableResourceServer` annottation to.
+2. Enable resource server by adding `@EnableResourceServer` annotation to.

 3. Enable Web Security by adding `@EnableWebSecurity` annotation to `ResourceServerConfig` class